Search blog

 • The receptionist said, "Your appointment is confirmed", and handed me a card.

-Both American and British English follow the same logical approach with question marks and exclamation points.
-These punctuation marks go inside the closing quotation mark when they belong to the quoted material.
+Question Marks in English and Exclamation Points follow logical placement in both systems.
+These punctuation marks go inside the closing quotation mark when they belong to the quoted material:

 • She asked, "When will the results be published?"